grafana/alloy/docs/sources/reference/components/otelcol.connector.servicegraph.md

 When `metrics_flush_interval` is set to `0s`, metrics will be flushed on every received batch of traces.

+`virtual_node_peer_attributes` is useful when an OTel-instrumented client sends a request to a service which is not OTel-instrumented.
+Normally, `otelcol.connector.servicegraph` wouldn't be able to pair the client span with a service span, because no service span will be received if the service is not OTel-instrumented.
+When an edge expires, `otelcol.connector.servicegraph` checks if it has peer attributes listed in `virtual_node_peer_attributes`.
+If an attribute is found, the metrics are then aggregated with a virtual node.

+If no client span is found and `virtual_node_peer_attributes` is not an empty list, then the service span will be paired with a virtual node called `client="user"`.
+This can be useful when a client which is not OTel-instrumented (like a web browser) sends a request to an OTel-instrumented service.
+Without a virtual node, normally the client span will be missing, and the server span will expire without being paired.

 Attributes configured in the `virtual_node_peer_attributes` argument are ordered by priority.
 An empty list disables the creation of a virtual node.

 [Span Kind]: https://opentelemetry.io/docs/concepts/signals/traces/#span-kind